 David helped to lead the Conservative Party’s social justice policy review in 2007 concerning drug and alcohol addictions.
 The 18 month review led to the groundbreaking reports ‘Breakdown Britain’ and ‘Breakthrough Britain’.
 The reports have formed the basis for the Conservative party’s approach to reforming drugs and alcohol treatment.

 Parliament has many All Party Parliament Groups representing a wide variety of interests and issues.
-David is the Co-chair of the People with Complex Needs and Dual Diagnosis Group and also the Cyprus group.
+David is an officer for the Complex Needs and Dual Diagnosis APPG, the Cyprus APPG, Stem Cell and Transplantation APPG, Sickle Cell and Thalassaemia, and Child and Youth Crime APPG.